Which Robo-Advisor is Best For You?

 What is Betterment?

 Betterment was founded in 2008, which makes it one of the pioneer robo-advisors on the market.
-In comparison to other independent robo-advisors, Betterment has dominated the charts for most assets under management.
+In comparison to other independent robo-advisors, Betterment has dominated the charts for among the most assets under management.
+Betterment shines with access to human financial advisors for all clients.

 It is also a goals-based advisor that offers financial advisors, cash management and many tools to help you manage your money.